 Read their customer reviews

 You can find reviews about a company online.
-It is best to search the company name in Google to find the Google reviews.
-Similarly you can find Facebook reviews on the company’s their Facebook profile.
-Some clinics may have customer testimonials on their website.
-Simply Google the clinics name followed by reviews.
-E.g ABC hearing reviews and Google will do all the work for you.
+It is best to search the company name followed by the word reviews in Google to find all the reviews. e.g. Value Hearing reviews.
+Similarly, you can find Facebook reviews on the company’s Facebook profile.
+Other clinics may have customer testimonials on their website.

-Typically reviews on Google Maps carry more weight than those on their own site or Facebook.
-Google does not, for instance, allow you to remove negative reviews, which is easy to do on your own website.
-Make sure there are a number of reviews, consisting not only of a star rating, but also detailed write ups about client experiences.
+Typically reviews posted on third-party sites should carry more weight than those posted on their own site.
+Google does not, for instance, allow you to easily remove negative reviews, which is simple to do on your own website.
+Make sure there are a number of reviews, consisting not only of a star rating but also of detailed write-ups about client experiences.
 These experiences should resonate with your needs.

-Once you have found the clinics with the best reviews, that resonate with your needs, then it is time to make first contact.
+Once you have found the clinics with the best reviews, that also resonate with your needs, it is time to make first contact.

 Are they responsive?